freemakers/freemaker-wiki/Projects/Freeki/Planning/Simplified Collaboration Feature.md

 [Here][1] are the steps in more detail.

-However, there are at least two good reasons that this isn't simple enough:
+If you read the link above, it will be obvious that there's room for improvement.
+There are at least two good reasons that this isn't simple enough:

 1. Not everyone is a Java + GitHub expert, and they shouldn't have to be in order to contribute.